joakibj/tswrdb/README.md

 1. A shell (cmd.exe or any *nix shell)
 2. Java 6 runtime
+3. sbt
-3. A legal copy of The Secret World by Funcom
+4. A legal copy of The Secret World by Funcom
-    * A set of .rdbdata files with the associated le.idx file.
-(TestLive is good for this)
+    * An installation of TSW ([TestLive](http://forums.thesecretworld.com/showthread.php?t=55882) is recommended)

 When in the tswrdb root directory (e.g. ``~/dev/tswrdb``):